tschumann/sandbot-wptgen/readme.md

 License
 -------

-The original project is GPLv2, so the original code is GPLv2.
-New code is not GPLv2 (check the comments at the top of the files).
+GPL v2 because the original project is GPL v2.